Friction Welding

 Here is a chart of materials combinations that are tested, have known requirements or are unweldable.

-If there are questions regarding a material combination or similar, do not hesistate to contact us.
+If there are questions regarding a material combination or similar, please contact us.